Spring Housing Market Preview

-Joe Biden and Democrats have announced a $1.9 trillion immediate stimulus package.
+The current US government has announced a $1.9 trillion immediate stimulus package.
 That money fusing throughout the economy will ease real estate investors’ minds, along with mortgage lenders who likely have expected massive foreclosures and unemployment.

 Unemployment claims soared again last month, but by June, the jobless rate will fall significantly.